Mercedes-Benz reveals dramatic Vision Iconic concept car

 2025 Mercedes-Benz Vision Iconic prices and release date

 The Mercedes Vision Iconic is just a concept car, so it won't go on sale to the public.
-However, its ideas are very likely to flow down into production cars, and it could form a substantial inspiration for the next S-Class – don't be surprised if the new flagship bears more than a slight resemblance when it appears in the next couple of years.
-Could we see the return of the S-Class Coupe, which was discontinued back in 2021?
+However, its ideas are very likely to flow down into production cars.
+It could form a substantial inspiration for the next Mercedes S-Class – don't be surprised if the new flagship bears more than a slight resemblance when it appears in the next couple of years.
+Could we also see the return of the Mercedes S-Class Coupe, which was discontinued back in 2021?

 2025 Mercedes-Benz Vision Iconic styling, interior and technology

 This is a deliberately theatrical car, with a vast bonnet and a flowing silhouette that recalls the streamlined elegance of the touring coupes of the 1930s.
 The rear takes clear inspiration from the 1954 Mercedes 300 SL Gullwing.
-Merc's chief design office, Gorden Wagener, calls it "a sculpture in motion" and a tribute to the "golden era of automotive design".
+Merc's chief design office, Gorden Wagener, calls it a tribute to the "golden era of automotive design".

-The headline feature is the latest evolution of the Iconic Grille, first seen on the new all-electric GLC.
-The Vision Iconic's version is larger and more upright, and more opulent too, framed in chrome and filled with a smoked-glass lattice, with animated lighting sequences to add extra pizazz.
+The headline feature is the latest evolution of the Iconic Grille, first seen on the new all-electric Mercedes GLC.
+The Vision Iconic's version is larger and more upright, framed in chrome and filled with a smoked-glass lattice, with animated lighting sequences to add extra pizazz.
 Even the upright three-pointed star on the bonnet glows – something else we could well see on future production models.

 The dashboard is dominated by a floating glass structure that Mercedes calls the Zeppelin – it's part sculpture, part instrument panel.
 As the door open, the Zeppelin comes alive with an analogue-style animation inspired by luxury chronograph.
 Hidden within is a four-clock display, one shaped like the Mercedes logo, which acts as an AI companion for the driver.